kamel78/Magma-Notebook-Vscode/README.md

 ## Features

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

-## Requirements
 + Syntax highlighting
 + A MagmaNotebook extension that uses the built-in notebook support from VS Code.
 This UI gives a number of advantages to users of notebooks:
   + Out of the box support for VS Code's vast array of basic code editing features like hot exit, find & replace, and code folding.